Fragile (film): Plot

 On the Isle of Wight, a train accident on the Island Line means that the main hospital, St. James's, is completely full and unable to take in any more patients.
 A smaller and older hospital, Mercy Falls, is being closed down, but some of the patients, including the children's ward, need to remain at the site until there is availability elsewhere.

-One of the children, Maggie, an orphan suffering from severe cystic fibrosis, tells the night nurse, Susan, that she has seen "her" again, frightening Susan.
-Another child, Simon, suffers a broken leg and is rushed to the X-ray department.
-No one knows how his leg broke but as Simon lies on the X-ray table, his femur inexplicably suffers a second fracture.
+One of the children, Maggie, an orphan suffering from severe cystic fibrosis, tells the night nurse, Susan, that "she" is coming, unnerving her.
+Another child at the ward, Simon, wakes up with a horrible pain in his leg.
+He is taken to receive an x-ray, where it is found that his femur has been broken.
+A doctor asks him how the injury happened, but Simon has no idea.

 Susan leaves the hospital on sick leave and Amy Nicholls replaces her.
 Amy bonds with Maggie as both are orphans.
 Maggie explains to Amy that there is a girl called Charlotte who lives in the abandoned ward upstairs.
 Roy, the operations manager, explains to Amy that Charlotte is an urban legend that has been seen by several children over the past two decades.
 Simon later tells Amy that Charlotte is the one who broke his leg.
 Amy visits Susan to ask why she left but learns that Susan died in an accident.
 She meets two local psychics, who explain that Charlotte can only be seen by those who are close to death.